 - could, by a description or detailed representation of a case history, lead to erroneous self-diagnosis;

 - refers, in improper, alarming or misleading terms, to claims of recovery;

 - uses, in improper, alarming or misleading terms, pictorial representations of changes in the human body caused by disease or injury, or of the action of the medicinal product on the human body or parts thereof;

 - promotes the purchase of the medicinal product, justifying the necessity of the purchase of the medicinal product with the price of the medicinal product by announcing a special clearance sale or providing a notification that the medicinal product is sold together with another medicinal product (including for a lowered price) or goods.

 Medicine ads aimed at HCPs may be placed only in scientific and informative press publications for specialists or in specially prepared advertising materials, which might not be distributed to the rest of the public.

 Advertising must include at least the following information:

-- information required for correct use of the medicinal product;
+- the most essential information which conforms to the description of the medicinal product;

-Advertising (both to professionals and the general public) of products not authorized in Latvia or lacking a valid marketing authorization or not authorized according to the centralized authorization procedure of the European Medicines Agency is prohibited.
+Advertising (both to professionals and the general public) of products not authorised in Latvia or lacking a valid marketing authorisation or not authorised according to the centralized authorisation procedure of the European Medicines Agency is prohibited.
 Also prohibited is advertising medicinal products offered as a gift or compensation for the purchase of goods or receipt of a service or where a gift is offered for purchase of medicinal products (including an offer associated with the purchase of medicinal products to purchase medicinal products, other goods, or services at a discount).

 18. Where can medicines and devices be sold or delivered?
 Can medicines and devices be sold or delivered via post?